equitablegrowth/VZ_historicalminwage/README.md

 # Description
-This replication package contains the Stata code and raw spreadsheets needed to create the state-level and substate-level minimum wage dataset described in Vaghul and Zipperer (2016).
+This replication package contains the Stata code and raw spreadsheets needed to create the state-level and sub-state-level minimum wage dataset described in Vaghul and Zipperer (2016).

 ## Contents of /code/